Dental Firm’s Service For A Smile

-Although she went on to complete a degree in social science in UCD, she found herself attracted to the world of business and spent the next few years working in the accounts and credit control departments of a number of local firms.
+Although she went on to complete a degree in social science in UCD, she found herself attracted to the world of business.
+Bevin spent the next few years working in the accounts and credit control departments of a number of local firms.

 “In 2001, my parents asked if I would help them set up a computerised accounting system – and I never left,” she says.

-With just two technicians employed at the time, Bevin recognised the potential for growth in the business and immediately began hiring more qualified technicians.
+With just two technicians employed at the time, Bevin recognised the potential for growth in the business.
+She started to look at business development opportunities and began hiring more qualified technicians.

 Importantly too, it gave her father the time he needed to travel to the UK to train as a clinical dental technician.

-“It was a big undertaking but after two-and-half years of travelling over and back to the UK, my father was qualified to provide high-quality bespoke dentures directly to the public without the need for them to visit a dentist first.
+“It was a big undertaking but after two-and-half years of travelling over and back to the UK, my father was qualified.
+This enabled him to provide high-quality bespoke dentures directly to the public without the need for them to visit a dentist first.
 This was the start of our denture clinics,” she adds.

-In 2010, the company set up a division offering general dentistry where it catered for the general public as well as those patients who wore a partial dentures but who also had retained some of their own teeth.
+In 2010, the company set up a division offering general dentistry where it catered for the general public.
+In addition to those patients who wore a partial dentures or who had retained some of their own teeth.

 The following year, they launched their dental and denture service to nursing homes.